 BY MALAM YUSUF ABDULLAH.

-Peace and blessings of Allah be upon His noble servant, our master Muhammad and his purified progeny.
+May His everlasting peace and blessings be upon His noble servant, our master Muhammad and his purified progeny.